Bill

 AI Summary

-This bill amends Georgia law to prohibit massage therapy businesses from operating between 10:00 P.M. and 6:00 A.M., starting August 1, 2026.
-The bill also revises definitions related to massage therapy practice, clarifying terms such as "entity" (owner or operator of a massage therapy business), "license" (a certificate to practice massage therapy), "licensee" (a person holding such a certificate), "massage therapist" (a licensed person who administers massage for compensation), "massage therapy" (the application of touch to soft tissue for health and well-being, including certain complementary methods but excluding deep thermal modalities), "massage therapy business" (a place where licensed massage therapists practice), "person" (a natural person), and "provisionally permitted massage therapist" (someone with a temporary permit).
+This bill amends Georgia law to prohibit massage therapy businesses from operating between 1:00 AM and 6:00 AM, starting August 1, 2026.
+The bill also revises definitions related to massage therapy practice, clarifying terms like "license" (a certificate to practice massage therapy), "licensee" (a person holding such a certificate), "massage therapist" (a licensed individual who administers massage for compensation), and "massage therapy business" (an entity where licensed massage therapists practice).
+The core change is the addition of a new rule making it unlawful for any person or entity to perform massage therapy during the specified early morning hours.

 Committee Categories